SQream/sqream_docs/reference/sql/sql_syntax/keywords_and_identifiers.rst

 Keywords
 ===========

-Keywords are special words that make up SQream's SQL syntax, and have a meaning in a statement.
+Keywords are special words that make up SQream's SQL Syntax, and have a meaning in a statement.

 Keywords are not allowed as identifiers. :ref:`A full list of reserved keywords <reserved_keywords>` can be found at the end of this document.